Dawid Ciężarkiewicz aka `dpc`

 Be careful what you measure because you will optimize it

-Humans are very competitive.
-If you give them a number to rate themselves with, they will try to increase it.
-If you find an Open Source project, and it's not very optimized on a certain metric you care about, to make it better, you have to do only one thing: write a benchmark fo…
+If you find an Open Source project, and it's not very optimized on a certain metric you care about, to make it better, you have to do only one thing: write a benchmark for it.
+Ideally showing this project is worse in a given metric compared to some other similar projects.
+You're almost guaranteed that in a short time there will be improvements.

 2022-06-05 · 7 min ·